ripe-tech/ripe-components-react-native-storybook/README.md

-# ripe-components-react-native-storybook
+# Storybook of RIPE Components for React Native

-The storybook for the RIPE Components for React Native
+The storybook for the [RIPE Components for React Native](https://github.com/ripe-tech/ripe-components-react-native).